Marechal Hermes

+Marechal Hermes, it is a neighborhood with Portuguese architecture, as a large number of Portuguese people migrated to the neighborhood.

+The neighborhood's train station was preserved as a national heritage site, as it is a beautiful Portuguese architectural work, which had bronze gates in the Lusitanian style.

 As of 2000, its HDI is 0.814; the 36th position of the city out of 126.

 It contains wide avenues, a theatre, a large hospital, a big church and several schools.
 Many of its original inhabitants were military men in view of the army and airforce headquarters nearby in Deodoro and Campo dos Afonsos respectively.